Baharon Phool Barsao (song)

-Hasrat Jaipuri received the Filmfare Awards of the best lyricist for this song in 1967.
-In 1966 Mohammed Rafi also won the Filmfare award in the category of the best male playback singer.
+For this song, Hasrat Jaipuri was awarded the 1967 Filmfare Award for Best Lyricist.
+Mohammed Rafi was awarded the Filmfare award for Best Male Playback Singer in 1966 for this song.
 In a poll conducted by the BBC Radio in 2013, this song was voted as the most popular song in a list of the top 100 popular Bollywood songs of all time.